duutiphool/duutiphool/README.md

 ### Hi there 👋
+My name duuti-phool means two-flowers in English.
+I like reading high fantasy ( a bit too much).
+And I adore dinosaurs!

 <!--
 **duutiphool/duutiphool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.